ricdikulous/immutable-unreal-game-lessons/lessons/10-dynamically-upload-metadata/README.md

 # Lesson 10: Dynamic Metadata Upload for Individual Game Assets
 Welcome to Lesson 10, where we focus on the dynamic upload of asset metadata.
-In our 'Trash Dash' game, players can earn randomized NFT rewards.
+In our game, players can earn randomized NFT rewards.
 This tutorial sets up the core dynamic metadata functionality that we will use in later lessons to mint a random NFT.

 ## Overview
 Here's an overview of what we'll cover in this lesson: